sflems/led-board-manager/README.md

 Alternatively, you can setup a [crontab](https://www.raspberrypi.org/documentation/linux/usage/cron.md), [systemd](https://www.raspberrypi.org/documentation/linux/usage/systemd.md), or another method of your choice to autostart the app.

 ## Updates
-The latest update notes can be found under the [project releases](https://github.com/sflems/nhl-led-scoreboard-webgui/releases).
+The latest update notes can be found under the [project releases](https://github.com/sflems/led-board-manager/releases).

 [Stop the server](#to-stop-the-server), then:
 ```
-cd nhl-led-scoreboard-webgui/
+cd led-board-manager/
 git reset --hard
 git checkout main
 git pull
 ```

-_When updating, or if stated in the release notes, it may be necessary to run the update script from the `nhl-led-scoreboard-webgui` directory._
+_When updating, or if stated in the release notes, it may be necessary to run the update script from the `led-board-manager` directory._
 ```
 ./update.sh
 ```